eacton/CAGEF/Lesson_5/Lesson_5.md

 Our equation would now look like $y = 137.16 + 0.20age + 1.43BMI$.

-The estimated increase in mean serum cholestorol over after one year holding BMI constant is 0.20 mg/dl.
+The estimated increase in mean serum cholesterol over after one year holding BMI constant is 0.20 mg/dl.
 This increase is less than our previous value of 0.31 mg/dl.
 Why do the estimates differ?

 Before, we were not controlling for BMI.
-Our estimates of the age associated increase in mean cholestorol is now for subjects with the _same_ BMI and not for subjects with _all_ BMIs.
+Our estimates of the age associated increase in mean cholesterol is now for subjects with the _same_ BMI and not for subjects with _all_ BMIs.

 It looks like both age and BMI are significant.
 But we might want to verify - did adding BMI actually make our model better?